 index record: A collection of index entries that are retrieved and stored as a group.
-(Contrast to data record.)

 index replication: The use of an entire track of direct-access storage to contain as many copies of a single index record as possible; reduces rotational delay.